Death of River Nasino: Reactions

 On October 15, 2020, The College Editors Guild of the Philippines denounced the treatment of Reina Nasino and held the Duterte government liable for depriving her of her "right to free expression".

-Hashtags #JusticeForBabyRiver and #FreeReinaMaeNasino, as well as #OustDuterteNOW trended on Twitter on October 16, 2020 in response to the police handling of the burial.
+Hashtags #JusticeForBabyRiver and #FreeReinaMaeNasino, as well as #OustDuterteNOW trended on Twitter on October 16, 2020, in response to the police handling of the burial.
 Militant mass organizations Anakbayan and Gabriela strongly condemned the police handling of River's funeral, the latter calling it a "brutal takeover", while activist group Karapatan blamed the Duterte administration for the baby's death and slammed the reduction of her furlough, calling it "gross injustice and heartless".
 Carlos Conde of the Human Rights Watch also condemned the baby's death, denouncing it as a "new, unconscionable low" for the Philippine government.
+The Philippine Commission on Human Rights (CHR) expressed concern with how the Philippine government was handling the case.
+The CHR said it was investigating allegations that Reina Mae Nasino was being harassed because of her human rights work.

 Vice President Leni Robredo also expressed sympathy over the death of the baby, noting that the police presence at the funeral was "overkill".
 Local celebrities Anne Curtis, her sister Jasmine Curtis-Smith, Bianca Gonzalez, and director Antoinette Jadaone also condemned the police handling at the burial.
 Justice Secretary Menardo Guevarra said that the case against the detained activist will proceed, adding that the department "sympathize with the accused for her personal loss".
 Migrante International called for the justice of the baby and the release of the detainee.
 Human rights lawyer Chel Diokno on his Twitter account also denounced the actions of the police, noting that despite the law, what had transpired to both Reina and River was "cruel".
 Renato Reyes Jr. of Bayan reacted on the burial, stating that "we will never forget this."

-In October 18, 2020, Metropolitan Manila Development Authority (MMDA) spokesperson Celine Pialago, through her Facebook account, said that Nasino's supporters "should scrutinize who the detained activist is" and added that the public support for the grieving activist was a "drama serye" (transl. "drama series").
+On October 18, 2020, Metropolitan Manila Development Authority (MMDA) spokesperson Celine Pialago, through her Facebook account, said that Nasino's supporters "should scrutinize who the detained activist is" and added that the public support for the grieving activist was a "drama serye" (transl. "drama series").
 However, Pialago's statement sparked outrage from social media for "disrespect" and "zero empathy" towards the grieving mother and her baby.

+On October 23, 2020, the International Coalition for Human Rights in the Philippines (ICHRP) said that the Philippine government's alleged maltreatment of Reina Mae and River Nasino could constitute violations of international standards on prisoners and children.
+The ICHRP noted how Reina Mae Nasino was separated from her baby and how the mother was prevented from seeing her the baby when it got sick.